CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/sqlserverconnectiondetails.md

 ## Summary

-The `SqlServerConnectionDetails` data type is to establish and maintain a connection to a SqlServer data source.
+The `SqlServerConnectionDetails` data type is used to establish and maintain a connection to a SQL Server data source.

 | | |
 |-|-|